Ganesh Rasik was born in 2004 B.S. (nearby 1947 A.D.) in a

 says they come in his dreams and talk to him.
 But recently, even those dreams

-The Soul of a Poet
+The spirit of a Poet

 fog after we’re gone.”